 Featured User Gallery

 Valentina Galata, now student of bioinformatics in Germany, started to use the surfer as a high school student in 2008.
 She specialized in remodelling real world objects with SURFER.
 She found equations that create images of fruits, design objects or landscapes.
 Generally she adds several surfaces to one image by multiplying their equations, often variations of basic geometric figures, like spheres or cones.

-The great thing about SURFER is that you don’t have to understand the underlying mathematics (algebraic geometry) a priori, you can experiment, try, follow your intution and creativity and this way learn maths and create unique art work like pictures or animations.
+The great thing about SURFER is that you don’t have to understand the underlying mathematics (algebraic geometry) a priori, you can experiment, try, follow your intuition and creativity and this way learn maths and create unique artwork like pictures or animations.

 SURFER is the new, Java-based version of the program SURFER2008 that was developed for the IMAGINARY exhibition in the year of Mathematics 2008 in Germany.
-The program is platform-independent and runs on a Windows, Linux or Mac operating system, provided Java is installed.
+The program is platform-independent and runs on a Windows, Linux or Mac operating system.
 SURFER has been used for many IMAGINARY exhibitions and is constantly improved and extended.

 NOTE FOR MacOS users: the SURFER app is not notarized.
 Please follow these instructions to override your security settings to open it (you will see a warning dialog).